-It remains one of the finest examples of value-capture in global PPP infrastructure markets, attracting a more than A$1 billion investment in a five-star quality hotel and a mixed-use development of more than 100,000 square metres.
+It remains one of the finest examples of value-capture in global PPP infrastructure markets, attracting a more than $1 billion investment in a five-star quality hotel and a mixed-use development of more than 100,000 square metres.

 With a 6 Star Green Star Design rating it is also one of the greenest convention centres in the world.

 In mid-2016 Plenary, in partnership with the Victorian Government and private partners, commenced a more than $300 million expansion of the broader South Wharf precinct.

 The project included a 20,000-square-metre expansion of Melbourne Convention and Exhibition Centre, a new 347-room, four-star quality hotel and a new 1,150-space multi-level car park.

 When completed in 2018 the expansion will increase MCEC’s total size to more than 70,000 square metres, ensuring it remains the leading destination for business tourism and events in Australia.

 Local economic impact

 Up to 1,300 people worked on site during construction of Melbourne Convention Centre.

 More than 1,500 new permanent jobs have since been created by the private sector investment in the mixed-use retail, office, hotel, residential and food and beverage precinct.

 Around 700 people are being employed during construction of the expansion, which will also see tens of millions of dollars of work generated for Victorian businesses and suppliers.

 Now complete, the expanded precinct is adding more than 900 ongoing jobs.